Fantasy football buffs will always tinker with their teams and that is no different for the 2018-19 Premier League season.

 Best Fantasy Football Bargain Midfielders

 Richarlison followed Marco Silva to Everton, where he will hope to continue making a name for himself in the Premier League.
 The Brazilian winger got off to a bright start in England with Watford, but his form dipped somewhat when Silva was sacked in January 2018.
-Despite the difficulties, Richarlison ended last season with five goals and eight assists.
+Despite the difficulties, Richarlison ended last season with five goals and eight assists is thriving in an environment where he is happy.

 Best Of The Rest